Where to Get the Best Bagels in Sonoma County

 My Friend Joe Coffee

 The ideal bagel spot for the weary college student, My Friend Joe across from the Santa Rosa Junior College campus serves up large, filling bagel sandwiches for folks on-the-go or in need of a study break.
-Using bagels from Grateful Bagel on 4th Street and adding a generous amount of fresh ingredients, there are a variety of satisfying bagel sandwich options to choose from.
-A local favorite is the Pesto Manifesto on a cheesy pesto bagel with turkey, provolone, pesto, lettuce, tomato, onion, pickle and peperoncini.
+Using bagels from Grateful Bagel on Fourth Street and adding a generous amount of fresh ingredients, there are a variety of satisfying bagel sandwich options to choose from.
+A local favorite is the Pesto Manifesto on a cheesy pesto bagel with turkey, provolone, pesto, lettuce, tomato, onion, pickle and pepperoncini.

 1810 Mendocino Ave., Santa Rosa, 707-843-4966